 “everyone who looks at a woman with lustful intent has already committed adultery with her in his heart” – Matthew 5:28

-Liberal Christianity.
+The liberal approach to the Bible.
+Liberal Christians can reject conservative views of sexual ethics by arguing that the Bible is not the perfect word of God but is instead just a product of the human mind.
 During the enlightenment period, scientific, historical and literary methods of analysis were greatly improved and applied to the Bible itself.
 This led to evidence of scientific inaccuracies, historical inaccuracies, and literary evidence such as that the writers of the Bible had different styles which seemed to depend on their nationality, culture and age.
 They narrated the same events differently, appeared to have made efforts to gather information, and made grammatical mistakes.
 None of this looks like the words of an omniscient being.
 It became difficult to ignore the human influence in the scriptures.
 This suggests that the scriptures were written by witnesses of God’s divine events in history like the incarnation, or times when God communicated or revealed himself.
 What came to be written down as a result however was merely what those people took away from such events, or from hearing about such events from the testimony of those who witnessed them.
 The words of the Bible are therefore just human interpretations of what the authors felt and understood of God’s revelation.
 The Bible thus reflects the cultural and historical context of its human authors and requires continual re-interpretation to ensure its relevance.

 Passages which seem to reflect the discriminatory, violent or barbaric culture of the time can therefore be ignored.
 Liberal Christians tend to be accepting of homosexuality, even gay marriage, and place less emphasis on the need for sex to be confined within marriage.